guardian/recommendations/continuous-deployment.md

 You should have continuous deployment set up for your repository, with the following behaviours configured if applicable:
 * Automatically deploying changes to the `main` branch to production
-* Regularly redeploying the application on a schedule
+* Using an AMIgo AMI and regularly redeploying the application on a schedule
 * Restricting deployments if and when required

 You should already have [continuous integration](continuous-integration.md) configured in order to set up continuous deployment.